quantumlib/ReCirq/docs/index.md

     simulators or actual quantum computers.
       - Pay attention to the dependencies of the experiments.
 This includes Cirq, libraries like OpenFermion, and qsim.
- 4. Read the guide to learn about best practices for building up your own experiment
+ 4. Read the guide to learn about best practices for building up your own experiment.
  5. Go build your own experiment.
 If it is cutting edge, please contribute back to ReCirq!